Wandalen/willbe/doc/version2.eng/concept/ResourceStep.md

 Extends the predefined capabilities of utility through the use of external programs and operating system commands.

 Step `predefined.shell` has fields:
 - shell - indicates the command to be executed by operating system;
-- currentPath - indicates the path to the directory in which the command will be executed.
+- currentPath - indicates the path to the command execution directory.
 If the field is not specified then the `predefined.dir` path is used.
-- forEachDst - The name of the reflector is specified in the field to indicate the destination directory for the files that will be created by the team.
+- forEachDst - specifies the reflector name to indicate the destination directory for the files that will be created by the command.
 The destination directory is selected from the `dst` reflector filter.
-- upToDate - a field that sets the ability to re-execute command on files that have not changed from the previous construction.
-Accepts two values: `preserve` - do not execute the command if the files have not changed; `rebuild` - execute the command regardless of the changes in the file.
+- upToDate - sets the ability to re-execute command on files that have not changed from the previous construction.
+The field accepts two values: `preserve` - do not execute the command if the files have not changed; `rebuild` - execute the command regardless of the changes in the file.
 The default value is `preserve`.

 The `shell` field is present only in the built-in step `predefined.shell` and the step can be written by implicit inheritance, that is, from the specified field` shell` in the resource.